efren-palacios/duellinks/_posts/content/guides/deck-types/2018-03-29-archfiends-guide-by-bacon.md

 ---

 ### Dinosaurs
 You’re bigger.
 You’re badder.
 You make their cards go boom.
-Look out for ECons, but do not be considered with things like Super Rush Headlong.
+Look out for ECons, but do not be concerned with things like Super Rush Headlong.

 **Matchup Odds:**
 65-35 Our favor